Can You Join The Military With Autism?

 • Sensory Sensitivities: Sensory sensitivities, such as being overwhelmed by loud noises or bright lights, may pose challenges in certain military settings, such as combat zones or training exercises.

 While autism may present certain challenges, it is essential to consider an individual's abilities and skills when assessing their suitability for military service.
-Some individuals with autism possess unique strengths that can contribute positively to military operations.
-These strengths may include:
+Some individuals with autism possess unique strengths that can contribute positively to military operations, including:

 • Attention to Detail: Individuals with autism often have excellent attention to detail, which can be valuable in tasks that require precision and accuracy.